 All articles submitted to the journal are ongoing the following peer-review procedure.

-Articles are registered and tested for compliance with the guidelines for authors.
+Articles are registered and tested for compliance with the guidelines for authors, fulfilling of the license agreement and the conflict of interest form.
 Every article is checked using Anti-plagiarism Internet services.
-Text borrowing up to 20% is acceptable.
+In case of detecting plagiarism the article is no further processed.

 2. Review by the editor-in-chief and vice editors-in-chief